woodpecker-ci/woodpecker/docs/docs/92-development.md

 The documentation is using docusaurus as framework.
 You can learn more about it from its [official documentation](https://docusaurus.io/docs/).

 If you only want to change some text it probably is enough if you just search for the corresponding [Markdown](https://www.markdownguide.org/basic-syntax/) file inside the `docs/docs/` folder and adjust it.
 If you want to change larger parts and test the rendered documentation you can run docusaurus locally.
-Similarly to the UI you need to install [Node.js (>=14)](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/getting-started/install).
+Similarly to the UI you need to install [Node.js and Yarn](#nodejs--yarn).
 After that you can run and build docusaurus locally by using following commands:

 ```bash
 cd docs/